vaakash/aakash-web/docs/git-it-write/writing-posts.md

 Links can be added normally as per markdown syntax.
 It is preferred to use relative links to refer any post in the repository i.e to refer any post in the same directory use `./faq.md` as the link value.
 Git it write will convert it to `/faq/` before publishing.
 By doing this, the markdown files are linked correctly both in the github page and in your main website.

 **Example:** `../guide/doc1.md` will link a `doc1.md` file from the `guide` folder one level up relatively.
 Similarly `.` can be used for current directory and `/` to refer the file from the root of the repository i.e `/folder1/folder2/doc2.md`.

+## Using HTML

+HTML can be used inside the markdown file like normal.
+An example is demonstrated above.
+Note that file must still remain `.md`.
+All tags are supported and there are no explicit filtering as of now.